SWEB Energy

 SWEB Energy, formerly South Western Electricity Board (SWEB) was a British state-owned regional electricity company operating in South West England which was privatised by the Thatcher government.
 Although sold many times, the 'SWEB' brand name survived until 2006.

-The distribution network operator for the former SWEB area is now Western Power Distribution.
+The distribution network operator for the former SWEB area is now National Grid Electricity Distribution.
 The incumbent electricity retail company is EDF Energy.

 South Western Electricity Board (SWEB)

 The board was responsible for the purchase of electricity from the electricity generator (the Central Electricity Generating Board from 1958) and its distribution and sale of electricity to customers.
 The key people on the board were: Chairman A.N.
 Irens (1964, 1967), Deputy Chairman S.F.C.
 Whitmore (1964, 1967), and full-time member C.E.
 Knight (1964, 1967).

 The total number of customers supplied by the board over its operational life was:

 The amount of electricity, in GWh, sold by South Western Electricity Board was: